Comp4Drones/Component_repository/docs/components/misc/IKERLAN.md

 Mammut has been designed with modularity and reusability in mind.
-For such purposes, it complies with the [SMARC standard](https://sget.org/), a SGET association standard which establishes the size, exposed interfaces, electric characteristics and pinout for embedded computer modules.
+For such purposes, it complies with the [SMARC standard](https://sget.org/), a SGET association standard which establishes the size, exposed interfaces, electric characteristics and pin-out for embedded computer modules.
 This allows the reuse of computer modules in different use-cases, exchanging the carrier board where is plugged.
 Thanks to this, the user can cut the development time, allowing a shorter time to market and overall development cost of new products and solutions.

 In the project scope, provides hardware blueprint for testing and integrating the modular approach of the reference architecture, that is composed of different building blocks.
 The carrier board that has been designed enables the connection of widely-used sensors and the communication with various autopilots.

 The integration in drone architecture is done using Flight Controller Unit - Companion Computer architecture.
 This is the default architecture in drone systems to aggregate additional computing capabilities to a commercial drone.
 For instance, it is used in DJI products, PX4-based or ArduPilot based drones.

 ![](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fdiscuss.ardupilot.org%2Fuploads%2Fdefault%2Foriginal%2F2X%2Fd%2Fda4a5fa812b41784bc33335e041d3f0aeaf4788f.jpg&f=1&nofb=1 "RPi to Pixhawk FCU")